Creamy quinoa jalapeño poppers topped with smoky chipotle coconut bacon. So dreamy! And the perfect appetizer for game day.

 - Place the quinoa and vegetable broth in a small pan over medium-low heat and covered with a lid.
 Cook for 15-20 minutes, or until all liquid is soaked up and the quinoa is soft.
 Fluff with a wooden spoon or fork.

 - While the quinoa is cooking, place the rest of the filling ingredients into a food processor and puree until completely smooth.
+If it is really thick and not blending well, add 1-2 tablespoons (15-30 ml) water to the mixture.
 Once the quinoa is cooked, stir it into the tofu mixture until combined.

 Assembly